 Stunning countryside awaits you on the outskirts of the city of Wells.
 Located behind the Bishop’s Palace, the Palace Fields feature a lush rolling field and a country path running to Dulcote, and are a delight to explore.
 From there, you can enjoy lovely views over the city of Wells, Wells Cathedral and in the distance, Glastonbury Tor and the Mendip Hills.

 If you’re looking to explore the beautiful Somerset further, you’ll find stunning city breaks and country escapes as well as stately manors and quaint British splendour.
-From the Victorian Clevedon to the medieval Bradford-on-Avon and the enchanting Lacock Abbey, Somerset and Wiltshire are full of gems waiting to be explored.
-Discover the top places to visit with the Somerset & Wiltshire discovery guides by A Dragon’s Escape.
+From the Victorian town of Clevedon to the arresting Cheddar Gorge, Somerset is full of gems waiting to be explored.
+Discover the top places to visit with the Somerset travel guides.